-In the picture, you’ll be able to see the three sorts of cacao bean products I have in my kitchen cupboard: cocoa powder, organic cacao powder* from Rise Organics, and cacao nibs.
-They sort of show the scale of refinement; cacao nibs are made by crushing raw cocoa beans, cacao powder is made by cold-pressing unroasted cocoa beans, and cocoa is made by roasting and processing cocoa beans.
-As with most foods, the less refined, raw versions are usually much better for us, with living enzymes still being present in the food.
+In the above picture, you’ll be able to see the three sorts of cacao bean products I have in my kitchen cupboard: cocoa powder, organic cacao powder from Rise Organics (gifted), and cacao nibs.
+This pic shows a scale of refinement; cacao nibs are made by crushing raw cocoa beans, cacao powder is made by cold-pressing unroasted cocoa beans, and cocoa is made by roasting and processing cocoa beans.
+As with most foods, the less refined, raw versions are usually much better for us, with living enzymes still being present in the food too.

-There are many other benefits to switching to cacao: while more expensive per gram, it has a stronger, possibly even less bitter taste than cocoa.
-I love swapping cocoa for cacao in my chocolate and peanut butter smoothies, making it a slightly fruitier, sweeter taste, with less powder needed (I’d say 3/4 of the normal amount quoted for cocoa is enough!).
+There are many benefits to switching to cacao: while it’s more expensive per gram, it has a stronger, possibly even less bitter taste than cocoa.
+I love swapping cocoa for cacao in my chocolate and peanut butter smoothies, making it a slightly fruitier, sweeter taste, with less powder needed (I’d say 3/4 of the normal amount quoted for cocoa is enough!)

 Overall – I’m not going to give cocoa a second glance, unless I ever want to cook with it.
 Cacao is a much better swap for all its raw applications, and I prefer the taste too!